Badsworth/pfml_scripts/portal/README.md

 ## Additional commands

+### `npm run analyze-bundle`

+Runs `webpack-bundle-analyzer` over the Next.js build, scanning the bundle and creating a visualization of what’s inside it.
+This can be helpful to debug the bundle size.
+Use this visualization to find large or unnecessary dependencies.

+After the script fully runs, it should have opened two browser tabs: `server.html` and `client.html`.
+The one for the browser bundle, `client.html`, is the one relevant to our project since we are exporting only the static browser bundle.

+#### What to look for

+By default, the stats page shows the size of parsed files (i.e., of files as they appear in the bundle).
+You’ll likely want to compare gzip sizes since that’s closer to what real users experience; use the sidebar on the left to switch the sizes.

+Here’s what to look for in the report:

+- Large dependencies.
+Why are they so large?
+Are there smaller alternatives?
+Do you use all the code it includes?
+- Duplicated dependencies.
+Do you see the same library repeating in multiple files?
+Or does the bundle have multiple versions of the same library?
+- Similar dependencies.
+Are there similar libraries that do approximately the same job?
+Try sticking with a single tool.

+Check out [this post](https://medium.com/webpack/webpack-bits-getting-the-most-out-of-the-commonschunkplugin-ab389e5f318) for an example of how a Webpack contributor used the bundle analyzer.

 ### `npm run docs`

 Run the UI component explorer sandbox, [Storybook](https://storybook.js.org/).
 A new browser window should automatically open with the explorer loaded once this script has completed running.
 It may take a minute or so to load on initial run.